 An object's name cannot be more than 39 characters long.

-You can also rename an object by double-clicking its name in the Object manager docker.
+You can also rename an object by double-clicking its name in the Objects docker.

-You can choose a merge mode for a group of objects from the Merge mode list box in the Object manager docker.
+You can choose a merge mode for a group of objects from the Merge mode list box in the Objects docker.